craft-snippets/Craft-static-file-manager/README.md

 * `filesList` - array consisting list of static files paths within web root directory (usually `web` directory).
 * `bustCache` - if files should be cache busted.
 Default: `true`.
 * `exposeJsonList` - if plugin should expose list of files in JSON format.
-Default: `true`.
+Default: `false`.

 ---------------------------